 This page provides copies of all of the reporting forms and evaluation questions you'll need over the course of the grant period as well as tips for keeping track of expenses.

-This sample contract will be used for Quick Grants awarded in 2017.
+This sample contract was used for grants awarded in 2017.
 It includes all of the certifications and assurances required by the federal government.
 Please read it thoroughly.

 If you are using grant funds to provide instructional programs for the public, IMLS requires you to ask specific survey questions of the participants.
 Be sure to collect this data after each program, so you can include it in your midpoint and final reports.